Home

 • Dose minocycline more frequently, 50mg every day.
 This may “turn off” immunopathology and may be a better option than discontinuing antibiotics altogether, which can actually exacerbate immunopathology.

-• Increase olmesartan (Benicar) dosing frequency to every six hours, around the clock.
+• Ensure olmesartan (Benicar) dosing frequency is every four hours.
 Typically, if a patient's symptoms are a result of immunopathology, the increase in olmesartan (Benicar) will help alleviate them.

 • Assess light exposure to determine whether any relief might be derived from decreased exposure.
 Sometimes, MP patients are extremely light sensitive in the beginning of the MP and any excess light exposure makes them feel considerably worse than they would feel without the excess light.